dsa-ou/m269-installer/README.md

 You can have your M269 book and TMAs in a cloud folder, but you must install Python 3.11 and the M269 software on each computer you use.

+If you need help with the following instructions, ask in the M269 Technical Forum.

 ## 1 Preparation

 Before installing the M269 software, do the following: